 - 170 were running at Level 40, with only 5 running at Level 50.

 - Of those running at subpar levels (as defined by IBM), 10 were running at Level 20.

 - A somewhat staggering 59 shops running at a very Swiss cheese-like and dangerous Level 30.

 Teams often undergo staffing changes that lead to a lack of oversight of internal security audits.
 There may be other systems that pull or distract resources away from your IBM i servers.
 Perhaps the staffers who set up and implemented the system are long gone.

 Those are organizational issues that often impact most companies.
 The weaknesses identified here are often simply caused by oversight.
 Knowing where those oversights fail could be key to securing your systems and limiting or eliminating data breaches and viral attacks.
 Setting authority levels as high as possible, for example, prevents users from gaining root access or access to data they don’t need.

 While we use our own metrics here at Connectria, we can hardly argue with that logic.
-What we see regularly is not far from what was reported here: IBM i databases and servers aren’t the problem.
-Resource allocation and oversight often is.
+What we see regularly isn’t far from what was reported here.
+IBM i databases and servers isn’t the problem, resource allocation and oversight often is instead.
 It’s one of the reasons that we regularly conduct and manage security audits for our clients and partners.

-Download this case study about Connectria’s the successful hosting program we designed for Morton Technologies.
+Download this case study about Connectria’s successful hosting program we designed for Morton Technologies.